The definable content of homological invariants I: $\mathrm{Ext}$ & $\mathrm{lim}^1$: Preliminaries

-Recall that an $\mathbf{Ab}$-category is a category such that every hom-set is an abelian group, and such that composition with any given arrow defines a group homomorphism (i.e., composition distributes over addition) \cite[ Section 1]{weibel_introduction_1994}.
+Recall that an $\mathbf{Ab}$-category is a category such that every hom-set is an abelian group, and such that composition with any given arrow defines a group homomorphism (i.e., composition distributes over addition) \cite[Section 1]{weibel_introduction_1994}.
 A functor between $\mathbf{Ab}$-categories is \emph{additive} if it induces group homomorphisms at the level of the hom-sets.
 A \emph{zero object} in a category is an object that is both initial and terminal.
 An \emph{additive category} is an $\mathbf{Ab}$-category possessing a zero object and finite products.
 Abelian Polish groups form an additive category, in which the sum of two continuous group homomorphisms is just their pointwise sum.
 Here the zero object is the zero group, and the product of a sequence $\left( G_{n}\right) $ of Polish group is the product group $\prod_{n}G_{n}$ endowed with the product topology.
 Notice that the category of abelian Polish groups is not an abelian category.
-For instance, if $i$ is the inclusion of $\mathbb{Q}$ in $\mathbb{R}$ then $i$ is a monic morphism that is not the kernel of its cokernel.
+Indeed, in this category the kernel of a continuous group homomorphism $\varphi :G\rightarrow H$ is $\{ x\in G:\varphi (x)=0\} $, while its cokernel is the quotient of $H$ by the \emph{closure} of the image of $\varphi $.
+In an abelian category, an arrow whose kernel and cokernel are both zero must be an isomorphism.
+This fails in the category of abelian Polish groups, as for instance, if $i$ is the inclusion of $\mathbb{Q}$ in $\mathbb{R}$ then $i$ is has trivial kernel and cokernel, but it is not an isomorphism.